Update statusNovember 2025

 Diagram/Topology: UCServer service – ProCall Enterprise clients – SRTP audio/video

 The estos UC media server does not perform relay or transcoding tasks for audio and video chats.
 Similarly, the PBX on the estos ProCall Enterprise server is not involved in such scenarios and thus has no information about active chats.
-This can be relevant for controlling Do Not Disturb or Busy on Busy status.
+The UCServer SIP Gateway is not active during signalling via SIP and negotiations regarding media streams.
+This lack of communication with the telephone system can be relevant for controlling Do Not Disturb or Busy on Busy status.

 The topology diagram shows a typical ProCall Enterprise installation in the local network, assuming unrestricted communication between all clients and the ProCall Enterprise server.

-The ProCall Enterprise clients establish a connection to ProCall Enterprise server port 7222 (in the installation standard) via a dynamically assigned TCP port.
+The ProCall Desktops for Windows establish a connection to ProCall Enterprise server port 7222 (in the installation standard) via a dynamically assigned TCP port.
 The clients use this connection to exchange requests and events with the server.

 For the exchange of RTP media packets during an audio or video chat, the clients negotiate a direct connection via UDP using ICE Handshake (WebRTC standard).
 Ports from the range 1024 to 65535 are used (all ports except well-known ports).

-Screen sharing between two estos ProCall Enterprise clients is – to put it simply – a special form of video chat, so the communication relationships shown here also apply to this functionality.
+Screen sharing between two estos ProCall Desktops for Windows is – to put it simply – a special form of video chat, so the communication relationships shown here also apply to this functionality.

 Further information